icml-2020-nlp/semsim/datasets/README.md

 This folder provides the non-anonymized version of the CNN / Daily Mail summarization dataset for BART and the code to produce the dataset.
 The dataset and codes are modified from [here](https://github.com/abisee/cnn-dailymail).

 **Python 3 version**: This code is in Python 2.
 If you want a Python 3 version, see [@artmatsak's fork](https://github.com/artmatsak/cnn-dailymail).
 However, this will not produce the exact dataset we used for the experiment.
-<br>We recommend downloading the dataset from Option 1.
+In this case, we recommend downloading the dataset (Option 1).

 # Option 1: download the processed data